sdathey/Azure-SOC/README.md

 ## Introduction

-In this project, Rayda Estate, a fictional company, has deployed an Azure-based honeynet to attract Internet attackers.
+In this project, Rayda Estate, a fictional company, has deployed an Azure-based honeynet open to the Internet to attract  hackers.
 Log sources from various resources are collected in a Log Analytics workspace, enabling Microsoft Sentinel to generate attack maps, alerts, and incidents.
-Initial security metrics were measured over a 24-hour period in the insecure environment.
-Subsequently, security controls were implemented to fortify the environment, and metrics were measured for an additional 24 hours.
+Initial security metrics were measured over 24 hours in the insecure environment.
+Subsequently, security controls were implemented to fortify the environment, and metrics were measured for another 24 hours.

 The architecture of the honeynet in Azure consists of the following components: